leeuwindave732-lang/typescript-learning/ReadMe.md

 - Day 31: Understand Service Layer & Use-Case Orchestration
 - Day 32: Strengthen the backend with Data Transfer Object
 - Day 33: Learn Function Overload + Backend
-- Day 34: Learn more about generics
+- Day 34: Understand more about generics
+- Day 35: Understand more about conditional types